fiznool/mobile-backbone-boilerplate/readme.md

 ##### Creating style modules #####

 For each module, its best to create a separate SCSS partial in the module folder.
 This file will contain all CSS needed for that module.
 Then, import all modules in the single `app.scss` file.
-This will allow Compass to compile the styles down to a single `app.css` file.
+This will allow Compass to compile the styles down to a single `index.css` file.

 The SCSS module will likely use Compass imports.
 It's usually best to place these imports into the `_base.scss` partial, rather than the module itself, and then just `@import 'core/style/base'` in your module.
 This keeps all common imports / functionality in one place.